aviationweather/airport-delays/README.md

 - Comparison and contrast of domestic airports along high-level performance metrics
 - Prediction of airport delays at a selected regional airport

 The aggregation of these components is intended to provide consumers an opportunity to understand how domestic airports are performing relative to one another, and reducing travel discomfort by proactively identifying flights that are likely to be delayed or canceled.
-In this particular case, my focus will be [Harrisburg International Airport](http://www.flyhia.com/).
+Initially my focus will be on 2017 flights departing from LAX, ATL and MDT.

 ## Data